Zdtar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that add execution permission
+script that sets the permission to the file